High-Altitude Medical

 -----

-This way, you can assess health risks in advance, prepare adequately for the trip, and increase safety while at altitude.
+This allows you to assess potential health risks in advance, prepare properly fot altitude, and increase your safety during the expedition.

 The company was established in 2004.
 The goal of MedEverest is education in the field of mountain medicine and the dangers of high altitudes.
 I deal with all medical aspects of staying at high altitude.
 I organize medical support for trekking and high-altitude expeditions.